AncestryDNA Review | 5 things to know before buying

 - 4.3 of 5 stars on Amazon, with over 20,780 reviews

 See more results and what people are saying on the Ancestry Reddit page

-In general, customers were satisfied with the AncestryDNA test and corresponding results.
+In general, AncestryDNA test kit reviews by customers show that they were satisfied with the test and corresponding results.
 However, many customers took issue with the price of the subscription service, which is essentially necessary to maximize your results on the platform.
 These subscriptions can be hundreds of dollars a year and are apparently very hard to cancel.
 Further, many 1 star reviews focused on the poor customer service provided by the company, which is never a good thing.
 Many customers have been very satisfied with their ancestry results from the company, and nearly 73% of the 20,000+ reviews on Amazon were 5/5 stars.